 • First GT500KR program car built by Shelby

-• Designated VP1 "Vehicle Prototype #1" by Ford
+• Designated VP1 "Verification Prototype #1" by Ford

 • Used the certify the GT500KR program for calibration and emissions (E.P.A)

-• Features many unique parts and deleted parts
+• Features many unique parts and parts never used on the GT500KR program.

 • CSM 08KREPA01